SuperIlu/DOStodon/README.md

 - `p`: Show profile of currently selected entry (for boosts the boosters profile)
 - `P`: Show profile of currently selected entry (for boosts the original profile)
 - `CTRL-S`: Save screenshot as PNG.
 Screenshots are numbered, starting with `1.PNG`.
+- `CTRL-P`: Search for a user/profile.
+The profile is displayed when pressing `ENTER`.

 ### Timelines
 - `b`: Boost/reblog currently selected toot in home screen